SeeWatson/views_redirect_relationship/README.txt

 README.txt
 ==========

-A module built to help admins keep track of their redirects by establishing a relationship between redirect entities and nodes.
+A module built to help admins keep track of their redirects by establishing a views relationship between redirect entities and nodes